 The agency noted that the energy storage system in question has software that controls the battery such that charging only occurs when the PV system is producing energy and only up to the solar array’s maximum output.

-The letter referenced that the IRS has already ruled that when installing a solar water heating system, the hot water tank itself was also included in the 30% ITC tax credit if at least half of the energy used in the tank was from sunlight.
+The letter referenced that the IRS has already ruled that when installing a solar water heating system, the hot water tank itself was also included in the 30% residential tax credit if at least half of the energy used in the tank was from sunlight.